ismailuddin/fplc-chromatogram/README.md

 ### FPLCPlot via Jupyter notebook
 To launch the interactive Jupyter notebook interface, clone this repository locally, and then run the command `jupyter notebook` from a terminal when in the same directory.

+### FPLCPlot TKinter GUI
+To launch the TKinter GUI interface to FPLCPlot, first simply clone the repository locally.
+Then double click the `FPLCPlot.pyw` file from your file explorer, which should automatically launch the GUI.

 ---